Skip to content

 While both will route the payment to the channel most likely to successfully process the transaction, each option occurs at different points of the transaction flow.
 Strategically, smart payment routing technology should include cascading payments.

-Card payments can be rejected for numerous reasons, but many cases are due to manual entry errors.
+Card payments can be rejected for numerous reasons, but many cases are caused by manual entry errors.
 For example, a customer might input the wrong credit card number due to a simple typo that could be corrected by re-entering the information.
 While such errors require a customer’s manual intervention (there’s no point in re-presenting an incorrect card number), they also reduce the likelihood of a successful outcome.
-Using a cascading payments process to re-present declined transactions that do not require customer intervention, then, is necessary to preserve a high transaction success rate.

 There are several reasons to consider using cascading payments at your organization.